 As you type in the search bar, existing groups will appear.
 Click Add once you find your desired group.

-If you have permissions with the existing group, the group will be added automatically.
-If not, the group admins will receive an invitation to affiliate their group with yours as a subgroup.
+If you have permissions, the subgroup will be added automatically.
+If not, the group admins of the group will receive an invitation to affiliate their group with yours as a subgroup.

 You can remove or delete a subgroup if you no longer want it to be connected with your church group.